ashish-4169/SignLang-AI/README.md

 ## 💼 Resume Highlights

-* Collected and curated a custom dataset of **1,007 hand gesture samples across 14 gesture classes**.
+* Collected and curated a custom dataset of **1,007 hand gesture samples spanning 14 gesture classes**.
 * Designed and trained a **GestureNet Multi-Layer Perceptron (MLP)** using normalized 3D hand landmark features extracted from MediaPipe.
 * Achieved **98% validation accuracy** on unseen gesture samples.
-* Developed and deployed a **real-time Streamlit application** enabling live gesture recognition through webcam input.
+* Developed an interactive **Streamlit application** enabling real-time gesture recognition through webcam input.

 ---

+## 📸 Demo

+Add screenshots or GIFs of:

+* Live gesture prediction
+* Hand landmark visualization
+* Streamlit application interface

+---

 ## ⚠️ Disclaimer

-This project was developed for educational and research purposes and is not intended to be used as a certified assistive communication device.
+This project was developed for educational and research purposes and is not intended to serve as a certified assistive communication device.

 ---